pytroll/satpy/doc/source/faq.rst

     scn_res = scn.resample(...)

 By default, ``generate=True`` which means that Satpy will create as many composites as it can with the available data.
-In some cases this could a lot of intermediate products (ex. rayleigh corrected data using dynamically generated angles for each band resolution) that will then need to be resampled.
+In some cases this could mean a lot of intermediate products (ex. rayleigh corrected data using dynamically generated angles for each band resolution) that will then need to be resampled.